Monday, May 16, 2011

 To top it all off, last night, there were lots of signs in Yankee Stadium II supporting Jorge.
-Not the club, not the manager, the player who did wrong.
+Not the club, and not the manager, but the player who appears to have done wrong.
 The Bleacher Creatures chanted for him at the start of the game.
 And when Joe sent him up to pinch-hit in the 8th, Jorge got a massive standing ovation, probably bigger than he'll get at Old Timers' Day (assuming, after this, he gets invited) or when his Monument Park Plaque is dedicated (assuming, after this, that he gets one).
+(UPDATE: He did.)

 Were the fans out of line to treat Jorge like a hero?
 Yes, he has been a hero.
 No, he was not a hero this weekend.

-Yet they still get honored with monuments and highways and statues.
+Yet they still get honored with plaques and number retirements, highways and statues.

 It's up to Jorge to decide whether this was just a regrettable blip on the radar screen, or the way he wants to be remembered.